iiasa/GLOBIOM-G4M-link/README.md

 4. Run the GLOBIOM precompilation `GLOBIOM/Data/0_executebatch_total.gms` and thereafter the model `GLOBIOM/Model/0_executebatch.gms` up to the scenarios stage 6 (comment out the stages >= 6).
-This will provide a restart file in the `GLOBIOM/Model/t` directory that can be used by the script to perform parallel scenario (stage 6) runs on the Limpopo cluster.
+This will provide a restart file in the `GLOBIOM/Model/t` directory that is used by the notebook to perform parallel scenario (stage 6) runs on the Limpopo cluster.
+5. To preview the notebook and its possible output, load `GLOBIOM-G4M-link.html` into a web browser.
-5. Install the R dependencies if needed.
+6. Install the R dependencies if needed.

 ## R Dependencies

-The script depends on:
+The notebook depends on:
 - The [tidyverse](https://www.tidyverse.org/) curated R package collection.
 - [**gdxrrw**](https://github.com/GAMS-dev/gdxrrw), an R package for
   reading/writing GDX files from R. For a list of which binary package versions